starblazingunicorn/starblazingunicorn/README.md

 UX Engineer
 -----------

 I'm a designer who codes, living and working in Stockholm 🇸🇪.
-I enjoyed working with different types of products and projects.
-I collaborate daily with Product and Engineering teams to build a great product.
-I helped projects and teams in Germany, Finland, Norway, Denmark, and Sweden to develop products with great user experience and user friendly.
-With experiences both in design and front-end engineering, I am a strong bridge between ideation and implementation.
+I have a deep appreciation for working on diverse products and projects.
+On a daily basis, I collaborate closely with Product and Engineering teams to create exceptional products.
+Throughout my career, I have contributed to projects and teams spanning Germany, Finland, Norway, Denmark, and Sweden, helping them develop user-friendly products with outstanding user experiences.
+Bridging the gap between design and front-end engineering.

 <img align="left" width="150" height="150" src="https://github.com/starblazingunicorn/starblazingunicorn/blob/main/octocatviyan.png">